no-1ne/react-native-bootcamp/_posts/2017-06-25-react-native-blob-and-firebase-upload.md

     });
   }
 	```
 	So what this method does is given a file URI and a name it read the file and return a Blob created from it, then the blob is out to the firebase with firebase.storage().ref().put() function. then it closes the blob and returns the downloadURl from firebase.
+THe above method also uses `Platform` module so you have to import it from `react-native`
 * Also we need to get the Geo Location for the maps, in react-native getting the location is straight forward. all we have to do is use `navigator.geolocation` same as we do in the web., let's get the current location of the user in the `componentDidMount()` of `FormScreen.js`.
 So now should have a `componentDidMount()` that looks something like this..
 ```
 componentDidMount(){